TMJ Therapy – Somerville, NJ

 - Chronic radiating jaw, head, neck, or back pain

 If we determine you are suffering from TMD, we’ll create a treatment plan.
 There are a number of potential treatments to relieve TMJ pain, and the one that is right for you depends on your unique treatment plan.

 Equilibration & Occlusal Adjustment

-We may need to adjust the occlusion, or the way the bit fits together, to relieve stress or strain on the jaw that leads to TMD.
+We may need to adjust the occlusion, the way the bit fits together, to relieve stress or strain on the jaw that leads to TMD.
 There are a number of ways to achieve equilibration of the jaw.
 For some patients, daily stretching exercises allow the jaw to reset to a more comfortable position over time.
 Others may need orthodontic treatment with braces or retainers to reposition teeth, so they fit together in a more comfortable position.

 We offer nightguards customized to fit individual smiles in order to protect teeth from the potential damage of nighttime teeth grinding and clenching.
-We can also craft nightguards that adjust the jaw to rest in the most comfortable position free from excessive strain that can lead to TMD.
+We can also craft nightguards that adjust the jaw to rest in the most comfortable position free from the excessive strain that can lead to TMD.
 When worn nightly, patients typically begin to experience relief from TMJ pain and restoration of jaw movement within a few days or weeks.